stronnag/mwptools/docs/manual/docs/mwp-safehomes-editor.md

     gsettings set org.mwptools.planner load-safehome ~/.config/mwp/safehome.txt,Y

 This sets the default safehomes file to `~/.config/mwp/safehome.txt` and the appended `,Y` means display the icons on the map.

+If the file also contains `fwapproach` data, that will be applied as well.

 If the name part is set to `-FC-`, then the safehomes will be loaded from the flight controller, for example: